davidkesnr/biclustering/README.md

     ## 6        72            1

-Before we can visualize these clusters on a map, we need to attach the spatial coordinates of each entity to this data.
-I use the input dataframe which came with this data:
+Before we can visualize these clusters on a map, we need to attach the spatial coordinates of each entity to this data:

 ``` r
 #get entity data: